Is Blogging Dead in 2021?

 Her writing is smart, funny and she writes about her life.
 It’s sort of like a real life soap opera and it’s what drew a massive audience to her blog.
 It’s this sort of blogging that is dead for most people.
 Writing about whatever you want, hoping and wishing to build an audience.

 Don’t get me wrong, if you feel compelled to write then write.
 Writers write and I would never want to discourage you from doing what is in you to do.
-But the overwhelming majority of people who visit Website Creative Pro want to make money from blogging, but a great about me website or start and online store.
+But the overwhelming majority of people who visit Website Creative Pro want to make money from blogging, and want to know how this business model actually works.

-People who want to build large, profitable blogs make a mistake by following dated blogging advice.
+People who want to build large, profitable blogs make a mistake by following boomer blogging advice.

 Out dated blogging advice like: